|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Internet Moment: To give students some insight into what college is like they explored Open Courseware at MIT and the Open Courseware Consortium which includes colleges and universities all around the world.
 After a brief presentation about college vocabulary (including different academic degrees, majors and what a syllabus is) student were given time to explore the websites.
 This was also an opportunity for them to see what online instruction might look like.

-Finish Publisher Font Guide: All students completed this project, printed it and turned it in.
+Finish Publisher Font Guide: Students completed this project, printed it and turned it in.

 Tuesday - May 8, 2012